 Old cars don’t have as many safety features, so you could say they’re at a severe disadvantage.
 Even if you consider yourself a safe driver, you can’t control what everyone else does on the roads so, given the choice, most people would prefer a new car over an old car.

 What Makes New Cars Safe?

 Modern vehicles are chock full of safety features to provide greater levels of injury protection to drivers and passengers in car crashes.
-Technologies like lane-keep assist and blind spot monitoring help prevent an accident, and when an accident happens, other engineering features of the vehicle help protect the occupants.
-New vehicles are also tested all the time from agencies like ANCAP helping buyers identify which have modern crash protection features.
+Technologies like lane-keep assist and blind-spot monitoring help prevent an accident, and when an accident happens, other engineering features of the vehicle help protect the occupants.
+New vehicles are also tested all the time by agencies like ANCAP helping buyers identify which have modern crash protection features.

 - Seatbelt improvements – webbing clamps to stop reeling out, seatbelt warning systems.